 This *is* a Rolling Stone article, so I wasn’t expecting much.
 In case you’ve forgotten, these were the yahoos who singlehandedly sent General McChrystal’s career into the burn-out latrine, and put Dzokhar Tsarnaev, one of the Boston Marathon bombers, on its cover.
 But even though I’m not exactly expecting journalistic integrity here, this was ridiculous.

 I half expected her to call Shotguns “boom-sticks” and refer to Rifles as “long-distance assault death machines.”
-Truth be told I could get a college freshman wasted and and have him defecate a 500 word description of each category that’s more informative.
+Truth be told I could get a college freshman wasted and have him defecate a 500-word description of each category that’s more informative.

 Unfortunately, while this is good for a laugh and perhaps years of shaming Rolling Stone, articles like this do present a danger.
 We have all seen in recent years the dangers of uninformed voters freaking out and demanding new gun laws that they haven’t even read be passed immediately.
 It was written in such a way so that the people who know nothing about guns will freak out about these scary death machines.

-That’ll do less damage then their article on the “Most Dangerous Guns in America.”
+That’ll do less damage than their article on the “Most Dangerous Guns in America.”